Trump steals the show at the Iowa State Fair as legal troubles swirl

 “Legal challenges aside, he just — he couldn’t carry the popular vote last time,” he said.

-Even some voters who said they’d like to vote for Trump conceded that he could have a harder time winning over critical voting blocs like independents.
+Even some voters who said they’d like to vote for Trump conceded that he could have a harder time winning over critical voting blocs such as independents.

-“…we have to nominate somebody who’s going to get elected,” said Joe from New Jersey.
-“I personally would like Trump, but I’m afraid of the independents – that he’s not going to get the independent vote.
-So I would prefer DeSantis because maybe he’s going to attract the independent vote.”
+“We have to nominate somebody who’s going to get elected,” said Joe, a fairgoer from New Jersey who requested his last name not be published.
+“I personally would like Trump, but I’m afraid of the independents — that he’s not going to get the independent vote.
+So I would prefer DeSantis, because maybe he’s going to attract the independent vote.”